jessicablank/employee-directory/README.md

 ![demonstration gif](https://github.com/jessicablank/employee-directory/blob/master/assets/homepageGIF.gif)

- I came back to this assignment to test adding a loading Indicator using npm packages `react-promise-tracker` and `react-loader-spinner`.
+ I came back to this assignment to test adding a React loading indicator using npm packages `react-promise-tracker` and `react-loader-spinner`.

  When I reviewed my code, I realized I could create better componentization to add the sorting function to other fields.
 Reviewing the Random User Generator API gave me the idea to make this an agent directory.